cogentcore/core/README.md

 * select highlight on first line of multi-line not showing until you get to char1 -- also more generally the select logic for resetting the start of select needs to be fixed to work like emacs..

-* bold in **Markdown** causing a repeat of last two letters!  really throws things off.
+* bold in **Markdown** causing a repeat of last two letters!  really throws things off -- this is coming from the chroma markup system!  need to do a fix and PR there..

 * fix embedded tags in pre html parser -- just need a simple stack..